Tini (singer): Relationships

 In 2013, Tini started dating fellow Argentine actor Peter Lanzani.
 After two years of dating, they ended their relationship in April 2015.
 They got back together a month later, but split again in December 2015.

 In September 2016, Tini announced that she had started dating Spanish model Pepe Barroso Silva, who was her co-actor in the music video for "Great Escape".
 In February 2018, Tini announced that she and Silva are no longer dating, but they got back together in May 2018.
 On 22 December 2018, Tini announced that she and Silva had split.

 On 10 June 2019, Tini had confirmed that she and Colombian singer and frequent collaborator Sebastián Yatra were dating.
 In May 2020, both announced that they had ended their relationship.

-Tini began dating Atlético Madrid footballer Rodrigo De Paul in late 2021.
-In August 2023, she and De Paul revealed via social media that they had separated.
+Tini dated Argentine footballer Rodrigo De Paul from 2021 to 2023.
+They got back together in 2025.
+The following year, they became engaged.

 Other activities

 Products and endorsements

 In 2015, Tini became the face of L'Oréal's Miss Manga mascara line in Latin America.
 In 2016, she became the face of the clothing brand Cher.
 In 2017, Tini launched her clothing line called Tini by Martina Stoessel.

 In 2018, she partnered with Ágatha Ruiz de la Prada and launched two fragrances: Rebel Love and Wow Girl.
 In May that year, Tini was announced as the brand ambassador for Great Wall Motor's automobile brand, Haval.
-Since August 2018, she has served as the ambassador for Pantene in Argentina and Latin America.
+Since August 2018, she has served as Pantene's ambassador in Argentina and Latin America, a partnership initially coined "PanTini".
+She became the brand's first Spanish-speaking US ambassador in November 2023.
 In November 2019, the singer became the face of Index, a clothing label by Ripley Peru.
-In February 2020, she was announced as the face of jewelry brand Pandora in Latin America, along with her then-boyfriend Sebastián Yatra.
-Later that month, Tini became an ambassador for Adidas in Argentina.
+In 2020, she was the face of jewelry brand Pandora in Latin America, alongside her then-boyfriend Sebastián Yatra.
+In February 2020, Tini was named an ambassador for Adidas in Argentina.

 In 2022, along with Anitta and Becky G, Tini was the spokesperson for WhatsApp's "Gender Equality in Music & Beyond" campaign.
-She collaborated with Pull&Bear on a clothing line, called the "Tini x P&B Collection", which was released in November.
-Tini and Pull&Bear released their second collection together in May 2023.
-In June, she became an ambassador for sunglasses brand, Hawkers; a collaborative collection was released in September.
-In July, she was announced as a global ambassador for Maybelline.
+She collaborated with Pull&Bear on two clothing lines—a party-themed range and a summer collection—which were released in November 2022 and May 2023.
+In June 2023, she became an ambassador for sunglasses brand Hawkers; a collaborative collection was released in September.
+Since July 2023, Tini has served as one of the global ambassadors for Maybelline.
+In 2025, she fronted El Corte Inglés's spring-summer campaign alongside Quevedo, and was the face of Mercado Libre in Argentina and Chile.
+Later that year, she was announced as sportswear brand Under Armour's new global ambassador.
+In February 2026, Tini rejoined Pandora as its ambassador across Latin America.
+The following month, she became the face of Ripley in Chile and Peru.